-Note: The figures report the event study regression on the size of the municipal workforce overall and the composition of workers by age group.
-The outcome variables used in each regression are specified in the captions.
+Note: The figures report the event study regression on the size of the municipal workforce overall and the composition of workers by age groups.
+Outcome variables used in each regression are specified in the captions.
 The proportions are calculated relative to the total municipal workers.
-The regression includes controls a for binned indicator for municipalities experiencing assassinations beyond the event timing window, log(number of criminal organizations + 1), homicide rates, log(total homicides + 1), average years of schooling for the municipal population, the share of indigenous population, and years since the most recent election (level and squared).
+Regression includes controls for binned indicator for municipalities experiencing assassinations beyond the event timing window, log(number of criminal organizations + 1), homicide rates, log(total homicides + 1), average years of schooling for the municipal population, share of indigenous population, and years since the most recent election (level and squared).
 Each regression includes fixed effects for survey years and municipality.
 Standard errors are clustered at the municipality level.